 The health care provider uses a needle to take blood from one of your veins.
 The blood collects into an air-tight container.
 You may be given a bandage to stop any bleeding.
 If you are taking a medicine called heparin, you will be watched for signs of bleeding.

-The laboratory specialist will add chemicals to the blood sample and see how many seconds it takes for the blood to clot.
+The lab specialist will add chemicals to the blood sample and see how many seconds it takes for the blood to clot.

-The health care provider may tell you to stop taking certain drugs before the test.
-Drugs that can affect the results of a PTT test include antihistamines, vitamin C (ascorbic acid), aspirin, and chlorpromazine (Thorazine).
+The health care provider may tell you to stop taking certain medicines before the test.
+Drugs that can affect the results of a PTT test include antihistamines, heparin, vitamin C (ascorbic acid), and aspirin.

 Do not stop taking any medicine without first talking to your doctor.

-Your doctor may order this test if you have problems with bleeding or blood clotting.
-When you bleed, the body launches a series of activities that help the blood clot.
+You may need this test if you have problems with bleeding or blood clotting.
+When you bleed, a series of actions take place in the body activities that help the blood clot.
 This is called the coagulation cascade.
-There are three pathways to this event.
-The PTT test looks at special proteins, called factors, found in two of these pathways.
+The PTT test looks at some of the proteins or factors involved in this process and measures their ability to help blood clot.

 The test may also be used to monitor patients who are taking heparin, a blood thinner.